Duke-GCB/DukeDSClient/README.md

 # Installation:

-DukeDSClient is written in Python and packaged for easy installation from [PyPI](https://pypi.org/project/DukeDSClient/) using `pip3`.
+DukeDSClient is can be installed using the `pip3` command line program.

-To install **DukeDSClient** from a Terminal/Command Prompt run the following:
+To install or upgrade **DukeDSClient** from a Terminal/Command Prompt run the following:
 ```
-pip3 install DukeDSClient
+pip3 install --upgrade DukeDSClient
 ```

+The above commmand will install the latest version of DukeDSClient from [PyPI](https://pypi.org/project/DukeDSClient/).

 If you do not have superuser or administrative privileges on your machine, you will either have to run `pip3` with the [`--user` scheme](https://docs.python.org/3/install/index.html#alternate-installation-the-user-scheme) or create a [virtual environment](https://packaging.python.org/tutorials/installing-packages/#creating-virtual-environments).
 Please see [the tutorial on installing packages](https://packaging.python.org/tutorials/installing-packages/) for more details.